Deliaz/myopenports.com/README.md

 # [MyOpenPorts.com](https://myopenports.com)

+JavaScript full-stack project

+## Description

-This project is a SPA set of networks tools which allows:
+This project is a set of tools for experienced users which allows to find security vulnerabilities, check the status of network software and get information about domains and IP addresses.

+Current services:
-* Check single TCP port status on a user computer: open or closed
+* Check status of a TCP port on client computer: open or closed;
-* Run portscanner: list of ~40 popular ports
+* Run portscanner for list of ~40 popular ports;
-* Request WHOIS information for a domain
+* Request WHOIS information for a domain;
-* Check website response: code status and headers
+* Check website response: code status and headers;
-* Get information about ports and its protocols: using IANA Ports database
+* Get information about ports and its protocols: using IANA ports database.

 Supports English and Russian languages.

-### History
+## History
 The project is a re-work of website PortScan.ru, which was written by me in 2010 using PHP and pretty old approach.
 It works fine, but I wanted to rewrite it using NodeJS for a long time.
 This code challenge gave me